 - 150 g / 2 cups unsweetened coconut flakes

 - about 3 tablespoons coconut chip

 - Preheat your oven to 175 C / 350 F. Grease your 24 cm / 9.5 inch springform pan.

-- For the cake batter: in a medium bowl measure and stir flour, whole wheat flour, baking powder and salt.
+- For the cake batter: in a medium bowl measure and mix both flours, baking powder, and salt.
 Set aside.

 - In your bigger bowl or stand mixer with a paddle attachment add butter and sugar and mix until creamy.
 Add one egg at a time and continue mixing until pale and fluffy.
 Add flour mix, liqueur and vanilla extract stir shortly just until combined.

-- Spread the meringue over cake and sprinkle with coconut chips.
-Bake for 20 to 30 minutes.
+- Spread the meringue over the baked cake and sprinkle with coconut chips.
+Bake again for 20 to 30 minutes.
 You might have to cover cake with aluminum foil if coconut chips browns too quickly.
 Let cool and remove from the pan.